 Notes on Method

-In The Fabulous Loop de Loop I do not introduce contemporary commentary and analysis of this discourse.
-Although my tools of interpretation in the Fabulous Loop de Loop are contemporary (I draw on the theoretical models used by Katherine N. Hayles, Lydia H. Liu, John Johnston and Friedrich A. Kittler, for instance) the Fabulous Loop de Loop does not give explicit reference to them (although they are always appropriately cited).
+This mention of "performativity" speaks to a contemporary discourse, which cybernetics helped to establish.
+In The Fabulous Loop de Loop I do not introduce contemporary commentary and analysis directly into the text, although my tools of interpretation in the Fabulous Loop de Loop are contemporary (I draw on the theoretical models used by Katherine N. Hayles, Lydia H. Liu, John Johnston and Friedrich A. Kittler, for instance) the Fabulous Loop de Loop does not give explicit reference to them (although they are always appropriately cited).
 I have put space aside in A Parallel Text for this.

 A Parallel Text is one stage of abstraction removed from The Fabulous Loop de Loop.
 It extends the discourse into the contemporary realm.
 Here I take the opportunity to reflect on more recent analysis of the shifting terrain of this discourse.